Mark Kvamme

-Mark David Kvamme (born February 20, 1961) is an American venture capitalist at the firm Drive Capital in Columbus, Ohio, a sports car racing driver and team owner of MDK Motorsports.
+Mark David Kvamme (born February 20, 1961) is an American venture capitalist who founded Drive Capital and a sports car racing driver and team owner of MDK Motorsports.

 Business career

 Kvamme founded Drive Capital with Chris Olsen in 2013.
 He currently sits on the board of Wexner Center for the Arts, Aver Informatics, FarmLogs, Clinc, Funny or Die, Gecko Robotics, Muve Health, Physna, and Udacity.
 He specializes in innovative technology, healthcare and consumer investments in the Midwest.
 Before Drive Capital, Kvamme was the interim chief investment officer and president of JobsOhio.
 Prior to JobsOhio, Kvamme was a partner at Sequoia Capital, the chairman and CEO of CKS Group, the director of international marketing at Wyse Technology, president and CEO of International Solutions and a founding member of Apple France.

 Kvamme formerly worked as state development director in the administration of Ohio Governor John Kasich.
 In 2015, Kvamme donated $500,000 to Kasich's 2016 presidential campaign through the limited liability corporation MMWP12.